DSharpPlus/DSharpPlus/docs/articles/basics/events.md

 ## Usage of the right events

 We advise against the use of the `SessionCreated`, as it does not necessarily mean that the client is ready for use.
 If the goal is to obtain `DiscordMember`/`DiscordGuild` information, this event should not be used.
 Instead, the `GuildDownloadCompleted` event should be used.
-The `SessionCreated` event is only meant to signal that the client has finished the initial handshake with the gateway and is prepared to begin sending payloads.
+The `SessionCreated` event is only meant to signal that a shard has finished the initial handshake with the gateway and is prepared to begin sending payloads.

-## Migrating to parallel events

-In D#+ v4.4.0, events were changed from executing sequentially (each event runs its registered handlers one by one) to executing in parallel (each event throws all its handlers onto the thread pool).
-This change has a few benefits, from mitigating deadlocks previously occurring with certain interactivity-commandsnext interactions to allowing EventArgs objets to be garbage collected sooner.

-For end users, this change should not cause any problems, **unless:**
-- **IF** you previously had an event handler for `ComponentInteractionCreated` that indiscriminately responded to all interactions while also using button interactivity, your code will break.
-Make sure you only respond to events you actually handle.
-- **IF** you previously had two different event handlers on the same event relying on one completing before the other, your code will break.
-Either register only one event handler dealing with all your logic, or manage state yourself.

-This change also means that there is no longer a timeout on event handlers, and your event handler is free to take however long it needs to.
-There is no longer a reason to wrap your events in a `_ = Task.Run(async () => // logic);`.
+If all you need is an event for when DSharpPlus begins its startup process and starts interacting with the API, use `ClientStarted`. `ClientStarted` is fired precisely once when starting, even in the face of multiple shards, and is a consistent point for startup code.